sergejsha/featured/README.md

     @Override public void onDestroy() { mFeatureHost.dispatchOnDestroy(); }
 }

-// Your fragment become very simple and whole application code gets split into
+// Your fragment become very simple and whole application code gets
-// separated features with very clean responcibility.
+// split into separated features with very clean responcibility.

+// See Sample App for more details

 ```